 - correspond with you

-- inform you about the range of facilities and services available to staff
+- inform you about the range of facilities, services and benefits available to staff

 - inform you about opportunities to engage with and support the University (you can find out more about the ways we use and share personal information to manage our alumni and friends)

 - administer your employment, including administration of ACC requirements

 - determine your development and training requirements and provide any training needed